Bruce Lee: Racial barriers and stereotypes

 Lee is credited with helping to change the way Asians were presented in American films.
 He defied Asian stereotypes, such as the emasculated Asian male stereotype.
+His friend Amy Sanbo recalls that, "In a time when so many Asians were trying to convince themselves they were white, Bruce was so proud to be Chinese he was busting with it."
 In contrast to earlier stereotypes which depicted Asian men as emasculated, childlike, coolies, or domestic servants, Lee demonstrated that Asian men could be "tough, strong and sexy" according to University of Michigan lecturer Hye Seung Chung.
 In turn, Lee's popularity inspired a new Asian stereotype, the martial artist.

 In North America, his films initially played largely to black, Asian and Hispanic audiences.
 Within black communities, Lee's popularity was second only to heavyweight boxer Muhammad Ali in the 1970s.
 As Lee broke through to the mainstream, he became a rare non-white movie star in a Hollywood industry dominated by white actors at the time.
 According to rapper LL Cool J, Lee's films were the first time many non-white American children such as himself had seen a non-white action hero on the big screen in the 1970s.